fj23eslaonda/Wave_by_Wave_Identification/README.md

 <!-- ABOUT THE PROJECT -->
 ## 1. Abstract
-Although easily discernible by the naked eye, a robust and consistent methodology to identify the spatio-temporal occurrence of wave breaking in the nearshore on a wave-by-wave basis has been elusive to date.
-In this work, a Convolutional Neural Network (U-Net) is trained and its performance evaluated using a large number of images in the electro-optical range, and its performance is compared against an existing sensor-fusion methodology.
+Although easily discernible by the naked eye, **a robust and consistent methodology to identify the spatio-temporal occurrence of wave breaking in the nearshore on a wave-by-wave basis has been elusive to date**.
+In this work, **a Convolutional Neural Network (U-Net) is trained and its performance evaluated using a large number of images in the electro-optical range**, and its performance is compared against an existing sensor-fusion methodology.
 The results show a good performance of the resulting U-Net model, matching nearly 71% of the breaking instances detected by the sensor-fusion approach.
-Although this value can be seen as low, qualitative comparisons show that in many cases, wave breaking identification is improved by the U-Net model.
-Moreover, a sample application to a different surfzone showed good qualitative performance, suggesting its applicability to other wave conditions, with short processing times.
-This offers the possibility of implementing automated wave breaking detection that could enhance our understanding of nearshore processes.
-Hence, the U-Net model is made available to the community for future testing and continuous development.
+Although this value can be seen as low, **qualitative comparisons show that in many cases, wave breaking identification is improved by the U-Net model**.
+Moreover, a sample application to a different surfzone showed good qualitative performance, suggesting its applicability to other wave conditions, with short processing times. **This offers the possibility of implementing automated wave breaking detection that could enhance our understanding of nearshore processes**.
+Hence, **the U-Net model is made available to the community for future testing and continuous development**.

 **Main Idea:**
 <p align="center">